 As your lobbyist in Washington, I’ve become skilled at building coalitions, digging into policy, and establishing relationships with policymakers.
 But, besides speaking with my own member of Congress (shout out to Congressional Freethought Member, Representative Eleanor Holmes Norton), I will always fall at least a little short of effectively conveying how local constituents feel on an issue.

 That’s why lobby days are so important, and it’s why they would be meaningless without AHA supporters.
 Humanist constituents are the best advocates when it comes to sharing how policy impacts the lives of the people our elected officials represent.

 The bill we lobbied on, the Do No Harm Act, would certainly impact humanists’ lives for the better.

 In the years since the enactment of the Religious Freedom Restoration Act (RFRA), we have seen individuals and organizations weaponize the law for their benefit, using religion as a sword against others rather than a shield as intended.
 The law was used by the previous president to exempt federally funded foster care agencies from federal regulations barring discrimination, to allow for-profit companies exemptions from providing employees insurance coverage that includes contraception, to justify blatant pay discrimination against female employees, and so much more.

 To those who joined us: thank you so much for making the day such a success and—most importantly—for being amazing advocates for humanist values.
-And to our readers who couldn’t participate this year: you can still help us build on Monday’s momentum by reaching out to your congressional offices through our Action Headquarters and urge them to support the Do No Harm Act and invite them to join the Congressional Freethought Caucus.
+And to our readers who couldn’t participate this year: you can still help us build on our momentum by reaching out to your congressional offices through our Action Headquarters and urge them to support the Do No Harm Act and invite them to join the Congressional Freethought Caucus.